AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/retrieve-access.md

    ![Experience Cloud Overview](assets/experience-cloud-overview.png)

-1. On the next page, tap or click the **Launch** to start the **Cloud Manager** app.
+1. On the next page, tap or click the **Launch** button to start the **Cloud Manager** app.

    ![Experience Manager apps](assets/experience-manager-apps.png)

 1. The next page lists the various programs available.
-Tap or click the one you wish to manage.
-If you are just starting with AEM as a Cloud Service, you likely only have one program available.
+Tap or click the one you need to access.
+If this is your first front-end project for AEMaaCS, you likely only have one program available.

    ![Selecting a program in Cloud Manager](assets/cloud-manager-select-program.png)